 There is so much plastic out there, and known hormone disruptors such as BPA and phthalates are everywhere.
 Even if a toy says BPA free, there is not much oversight, especially on toys made overseas.
 You might as well offer your children better options for the toys they will suck on the most, those tied to their car seat or stroller.
 There are wonderful wooden toys out there that are brightly colored and clang and rattle and will entertain your child as much as anything plastic.

-Tags: babies, BPA, Dapple, Dreft, eco baby shop, eco friendly baby store, eco mothering, eco parenting, green mothering, hormone disruptors, kids, phthalates, Seventh Generation, Sprout San Francisco, Sprout shop, sprout store, Suzanne Price, Vegan Parenting, what do you need for your new baby?Pin It
+Tags: babies, BPA, Dapple, Dreft, eco baby shop, eco friendly baby store, eco mothering, eco parenting, green mothering, hormone disruptors, kids, phthalates, pregnancy, Seventh Generation, Sprout San Francisco, Sprout shop, sprout store, Suzanne Price, Vegan Parenting, what do you need for your new baby?Pin It